Basic Pantry Ingredients - Category 2 of 3 - Short Term Storables

 Capers- We use a lot of Capers in our recipes, so we keep a medium sized jar on hand at all times.
 They provide a great taste to so many dishes.

 Olive OIL- We cook almost exclusively with Olive Oil (EVOO specifically) and we always keep a liter bottle in our Pantry, for cooking, in dressings, in Dips, over fresh Salads and numerous side dishes.

-Other Oils- We keep small containers of other special Oils that are called for in certain of our favorite recipes, such oils as; Coconut, Canola, Safflower, Sunflower and other healthy vegetable Oils.
+Other Oils- We keep small containers of other special Oils that are called for in certain of our favorite recipes, such oils as; Coconut, Canola, Safflower Oil, Sunflower and other healthy vegetable Oils.

 TUNA, canned-We enjoy eating Tuna, in our Tuna Salad recipe, as well as in several other of our favorite recipes including a great Tuna Spread.
 Typically, we keep 3-4 cans and we stock only white Albacore Tuna packed in water.